-If you prefer to use SQL Server Management Studio or Management Studio Express to back up your Microsoft® SQL Server® databases, follow the instructions in this appendix.
+If you prefer to use SQL Server Management Studio or Management Studio Express to back up your Microsoft[®] SQL Server[®] databases, follow the instructions in this appendix.

-Note: To copy standard databases or address books, you must use the Estimating Management Console Backup and Restore tools.
+Note: To copy standard databases or address books, you need to use the Estimating Management Console Backup and Restore tools.